-In the East, especially in India and in other parts of tropical countries, there exists an idea which they call . . .
-2 It is an illusion, and like the thirsty hare 3 in the forest, looking for water.
+In the East, especially in India and in other parts of tropical countries, there exists an idea which they call \dots^2 It is an illusion, and like the thirsty hare3 in the forest, looking for water.
 There are heavy clouds and thunder;

-Tp.r. = a typewritten copy presented by the professional reporter who took down this lecture.
+- Tp.r. = a typewritten copy presented by the professional reporter who took down this lecture.
 It shows several inaccuracies and omissions.
 In Sherifa Goodenough's handwriting is written above: "Very incomplete".
-She wrote this same annotation above all four lectures given on 22, 23 afternoon and evening, and 24 November 1922, and taken down by the same professional reporter, although only the present lecture should perhaps be called "very incomplete".

-Sk.tp. = a later typescript made by Sakina Furnée from "tp.r." and nearly identical to it

-Sr.Sk. = an extensive errata list on which in later years Sakina Furnée and Sirdar van Tuyll exchanged comments on revisions made in the texts.
+She wrote this same annotation above all four lectures given on 22, 23 afternoon and evening, and 24 November 1922, and taken down by the same professional reporter, although only the present lecture should perhaps be called "very incomplete". - Sk.tp. = a later typescript made by Sakina Furnée from "tp.r." and nearly identical to it - Sr.Sk. = an extensive errata list on which in later years Sakina Furnée and Sirdar van Tuyll exchanged comments on revisions made in the texts.

-Tp.r.: "In the reverence of God," mistaken by the reporter for "Beloved ones of God," Pir-o-Murshid Inayat Khan's regular mode of address the hare is thirsty in the heat of the sun, and when it hears the thunder, awaits the rain that will come, and is delighted, and rejoices, running about.
+- 1. Tp.r.: "In the reverence of God," mistaken by the reporter for "Beloved ones of God," Pir-o-Murshid Inayat Khan's regular mode of address - 2.
+Ibid.: Perhaps "maya" could have been said.
+See note 8 on page 97. - 3.
+Cf. note 5 on page 80.

+the hare is thirsty in the heat of the sun, and when it hears the thunder, awaits the rain that will come, and is delighted, and rejoices, running about.
 But there is only a little thunder, that is gone, and there is no rain, no water, only thunder.
 And that is the condition of man through life.
 From childhood he is attracted to all that seems to him beautiful, in colour and form; he is after it and yet never satisfied.
 This childish condition remains with many, even when he is grown-up.
 He does not play with the toys of his childhood, but has other things which he thinks will give him happiness, but they never give it.